ehpor/hcipy/doc/development/new_release.rst

 2. Write release notes mimicking other release notes.
 Add those release notes to the :doc:`changelog <../changelog>` in the documentation and commit these changes.

-3. Add tag information on Github.
-You can do this by releasing a new version.
-Add the written release notes, mimicking previous release notes.
-After you've released the new version, a new tag will have been added on the Github repository.

-4. Fetch the tags on your local git repository.
-Update the version information, and check that the version was changed:
+3. Fetch the tags on your local git repository and update the version information:

     .. code-block:: shell